TensorWorks/PixelStreamingCloudGuide/README.md

 # Pixel Streaming Cloud Guide
 A guide to Pixel Streaming in the cloud.
 This guide is made to be as easy to follow as possible.
 We hope to make the use of Pixel Streaming easier and more accessible to everyone.

-Currently, these guides are built around using AWS (Amazon Web Service).
+Currently, these guides are built around using AWS (Amazon Web Services).
 However, guides for cloud services such as GCP (Google Cloud Platform), Azure and others will be added soon.

 Please note that this guide is being expanded, so if you can't find your use case now, check back in later!